greydongilmore/operating_system_installs_mods/wsl_docs/freesurfer.md

 ```

 ## Obtain license

-You will need to obtain a license key from [here](https://surfer.nmr.mgh.harvard.edu/registration.html)
+You will need to obtain a [license key](https://surfer.nmr.mgh.harvard.edu/registration.html).

-Once you obtain the license.txt key file, copy it to your FreeSurfer installation directory.
-This is also the location defined by the FREESURFER_HOME environment variable.
+Once you obtain the `license.txt` key file, copy it to your FreeSurfer installation directory.
+This is also the location defined by the `FREESURFER_HOME` environment variable.

 ```console
 sudo mv /mnt/c/Users/*[your_username]*/Downloads/license.txt $FREESURFER_HOME
 ```